September 17th, 2016

 Organising and directing a successful bicycle adventure event takes a lot of hard work.
 If you would like more information about sponsoring the Japanese Odyssey, contact us at: firstname.lastname@example.org.

-Registration for the second edition of the Japanese Odyssey is now open.
+Registration for the second edition of the Japanese Odyssey is closed.